David Schuman Legal Justice Fellowship at the Oregon Justice Resource Center’s Civil Rights Project

 • A passion for the work is critical, and experience with police or prison accountability and reform is a plus.

-• Address cover letter to Juan Chavez, Civil Rights Project Director and Attorney, c/o Wayne Morse Center for Law and Politics, 1515 Agate Street, Eugene, OR 97403.
+1. Cover letter addressed to Juan Chavez, c/o Wayne Morse Center for Law and Politics, 1515 Agate Street, Eugene, OR 97403

-• Please check that the phone numbers and email addresses of references are current.
+• Reference’s name, organization and title, phone number, and email address.
+Please check that the phone numbers and email addresses are current.